FAMED SMITH BROS. FISH SHANTY NOW SERVES DULUTH

 At Duluth, we're proud to start a new chapter in the history of this building as well as honor its past.
 The old Smith Bros. sign remains on the roof.
 The Smith Bros.
 Coffee House shares our space and carries on the tradition.
 It isn't a full restaurant, but it does have a menu and decor that tip its hat to the old Fish Shanty.

 One last thing to carry on the spirit?
-This coming October we're reintroducing the famous fish sandwich loved in decades past.
+We've brought back the famous Smith Bros. fish sandwich loved in decades past.
 Make sure to try one when you visit our store.
 We're doing our best to make sure it'll taste just as good as the original!